 That’s pretty much it.

-This simple trick works well to quickly change hair color in Photoshop for most images.
+This simple trick works well to quickly recolor hair in Photoshop for most images.
 You can use it to create natural looks, but also get funky and try purple, blue, or even green.
 Have fun with it and see what you can come up with!